Invariant $C^*$-subalgebras of the reduced group $C^*$-algebra: Introduction

 \section{Introduction}

 Let $\Gamma$ be a discrete group.
-Many profound results have appeared in the past that determine the structure of an intermediate subalgebra associated with inclusions (see, e.g.,~\cite{izumi1998galois,cameron2016intermediate, cameron2019galois, Suz,rordam2023irreducible} among others.).
+Many profound results have appeared in the past that determine the structure of an intermediate subalgebra associated with inclusions (see, e.g.,~\cite{izumi1998galois,cameron2016intermediate, cameron2019galois, Suz,rordam2023irreducible} among others).
 These results establish a \say{rigidity phenomenon} under certain assumptions.
-In this paper, we are interested in unital C$^*$-subalgebras $\mathcal{A}$ associated with the inclusion $\mathbb{C}\subset C_r^*(\Gamma)$ which are invariant under the conjugation action of the group $\Gamma$.
+In this paper, we are interested in \textbf{unital} C$^*$-subalgebras $\mathcal{A}$ associated with the inclusion $\mathbb{C}\subset C_r^*(\Gamma)$; without the unital assumption, $C^*$-simplicity is clearly necessary for the rigidity properties we discuss.